Q: What are the admissions criteria?

 Q: How can I get a job on campus?

 To work on campus you should complete a job application and submit it to the supervisor of the job.
 To find more about on-campus jobs please refer to the site https://sites.allegheny.edu/studentemployment/

 Q: How do I complete my International Student Certification of Finances form?

-The Certification of Finances can be completed online here.
-Please note the College has a need-aware policy when it comes to assessing the admissibility of its international applicants.
+The Certification of Finances can be found here.
+Please note the log-in information needed to complete this form is only provided after you submit your application.
+We advise applicants to be aware that the College has a need-aware policy when it comes to assessing the admissibility of its international applicants.